TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPNs.md

 Use an Active/Passive config for a consistent bandwidth experience; Active/Active configurations may offer a less consistent bandwidth experience.
 Unless combined traffic for both tunnels is within single tunnel capacity, failure can cause the available bandwidth to be cut in half.

 Using Classic VPN for Dynamic Routing is no longer supported, one exception: to connect to VPN Gateway Software running inside a Compute Engine instance.
+Classic VPN is also an option for VPN Gateways that do not support BGP.

+Classic VPN is 99.9%
+HA VPN is 99.99%